Welcome to the White Lion Volunteer Program

 Join Our Student / Volunteer Program

-Download our 2013 Volunteer PDF Packet that contains all pertinent information regarding the Global White Lion Protect Trust volunteer program.
+Download our 2014 Volunteer PDF Pack that contains all pertinent information regarding the Global White Lion Protect Trust volunteer program.
 The PDF contains much more detail and instructions than found on this site.

 The Global White Lion Protection Trust’s (WLT) primary objective is the ‘world-first’ reintroduction of White Lions back to the wild in their endemic area – the Greater Timbavati region.
 The WLT operates within a modern conservation paradigm: conservation through sustainable development, with particular emphasis on community participation, education and cultural upliftment.